Tatwi/QBasic/MISC/README.md

 A bouncy circle that makes use of screen memory page flipping to smooth out the animation.

 **CLRS.BAS**
-Dsiplays the 16 colours used by QBasic in screen modes 0 and 7.
+Displays the 16 colours used by QBasic in screen modes 0 and 7.

+**FWRKS1.BAS**
+I felt like making some character graphics fireworks, so I made this.
+Then I got tired, but I'd like to make a better version some other time.

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.